sayedsarkar/sayedsarkar.github.io/_posts/2019-01-04-payment-terms-conditions.md

 <h3>Consultation fee for international patient:</h3>
 <p>Homoeopathy treatment for 3 month costs <strong>$75</strong> US Dollar; 6 months treatment costs
 <strong>$150</strong> US dollars.
 1 years of Homoeopathy treatment package cost
 <strong>$275</strong> US dollars.
 These costs are for consultation only.
-If patient want to get the medicine with consultation package than price of the medicine will be charged separately.
+If patient want to get the medicine with consultation package then price of the medicine will be charged separately.
 <strong>$25</strong> (Twenty Five US Dollar) will be charged for shipping too.</p>
 <h3>Consultation fee for Bangladeshi patient:</h3>
 <div><br></div>